dmyma/iOS-interview/README.md

 -Storyboard(View, cell, prepareForRelease)?
 -NSConstraite, priority?
--Gesture recogniser?(under the hood) -UIResponderChain?
+-Gesture recogniser?(under the hood)
+The window will send touch E to GR
+The gesture recognizer will enter the Possible state -For discrete gestures
+G is recognized-> consumes the gesture or failed-> forwards back touch event to responder chain -For continues gestures
+G is began->consume(calls the delegate method specified) and changed until Ended/if not match Canceled or failed->Responder chain

+-UIResponderChain?
 -to draw, just create UIView subclass and override drawRect never call drawrect if you need to be redrawn setNeedsDisplay